Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Numerical results

-where $\widehat{\target}(\params \given \Hist_{k}) \approx \target(\params \given \Hist_{k})$ and is obtained using a subspace-accelerated KR-rearrangement as described in~\cref{subsec:sOED_restart}.
-The sample parameters $\params^{(i)} \sim \widehat{\target}(\params \given \Hist_{k})$ for $i=1,\ldots,N$ with $N=2000$.
-In this example, the KL-divergence for the first three designs is identical up to numerical error introduced by the sample-based Monte Carlo approximation.
-However, after the third design, a gap emerges between the two approaches.
-These results suggest that a hybrid approach may be effective for certain problems --- using the Gaussian-based method for the initial stages while the posterior is close to the Gaussian prior, and switching to a transport-map-based approach once the posterior begins to deviate significantly from the prior.
-Further exploration of this approach is reserved for future work.

-\subsection{Problem 2: Light source and pressure sensor placement for photoacoustic imaging}
+\subsection{Problem 2: light source and pressure sensor placement for photoacoustic imaging}

-Here, we consider a design problem in photoacoustic imaging (PAI) with simplified physics.
+We then consider a photoacoustic imaging (PAI) application with simplified physics.
 PAI is a hybrid medical imaging modality that aims to combine the high contrast of optical imaging with the high spatial resolution of ultrasound via the photoacoustic effect.
-In the PAI problem, laser-induced ultrasound waves are observed along the boundary of the tissue sample and used to reconstruct spatially varying optical properties of the tissue, such as absorption and scattering coefficients.
-A detailed overview of the physical problem and the applications of PAI can be found in~\cite{CoxLauferArridgeBeard:2012:1,GrohlSchellenbergDreherMaier-Hein:2021:1,LutzweilerRazansky:2013:1}.
-Here, we focus only on the details relevant for our example, and highlight the simplifications we make.
-While various unknown parameters could be estimated in the PAI problem, we focus on inferring the absorption coefficient $\mu_a$ ($\m^{-1}$), which is related to the observed data via solution of two coupled PDEs.
+In PAI, laser-induced ultrasound waves are observed along the boundary of the tissue sample and used to reconstruct spatially varying optical properties of the tissue, such as absorption and scattering coefficients.
+We refer the readers to~\cite{CoxLauferArridgeBeard:2012:1,GrohlSchellenbergDreherMaier-Hein:2021:1,LutzweilerRazansky:2013:1} for an overview of the background of PAI.
+Here, we focus only on the details relevant to our example.
+We aim to infer the absorption coefficient $\mu_a$ ($\m^{-1}$), which is related to the observed data via solution of two coupled PDEs.

 The first PDE represents the optical component of the PAI problem, relating tissue absorption $\mu_a$ to the initial pressure $p_0$ (Pa).
-Accurate modeling of light transport in tissues can be achieved using Monte Carlo simulations or radiative transfer equations (RTEs), though both are computationally intensive.
-In highly scattering media, a common simplification is to apply the diffusion approximation to the RTEs~\cite{TarvainenCox:2024:1}.
+Accurate modeling of light transport in tissues can be achieved using computationally intensive Monte Carlo simulations or radiative transfer equations.
+In highly scattering media, a common simplification is to apply the diffusion approximation to the radiative transfer equations~\cite{TarvainenCox:2024:1}.
 For a two-dimensional domain $\Omega = [0,5]\times[0,3] \subset \mathbb{R}^2$, given an illumination source $\source$ on the boundary $\Gamma$ and an absorption $\mu_a$ the initial pressure $p_0$ is related to the light fluence $\phi$, which satisfies the PDE